Queen of Rhodesia: Power

 In 1968, Elizabeth commuted the sentence of three African men sentenced to death.
-The Smith government ignored the pardon after High Court of Rhodesia ruled that, as Rhodesian officials had not been consulted, the pardon came from the orders of the British government rather than from the Queen of Rhodesia.
-The three men were executed.
+The Smith government ignored the pardon after the High Court of Rhodesia ruled that, as Rhodesian officials had not been consulted, the pardon came from the orders of the British government rather than from the Queen of Rhodesia.
+This cleared the way for the men to be executed.

 Symbols

 The Queen's portrait featured on Rhodesian banknotes and coins, as well as on postage stamps.